 Does Ash Stain Evenly?

 Ash wood is a great choice for staining due to its open pores, which enable pigments to penetrate evenly across the entire surface.
-This allows you to create beautiful finishes with even distribution of stains and no blotchy spots.
+This means no blotchy spots, just evenly distributed stain that showcases the wood’s natural beauty.

-Its combination of large pore structure and openness makes it both easy to stain yet able to retain its natural appeal when stained for the desired effect.
+Its combination of large pore structure and openness makes it both easy to stain while retaining its natural appeal when stained for the desired effect.

 Does Ash Take Dark Stain Well?